 Enter and exit the replace device wizard

 Yes, you can open the replace device wizard at any time.
-From the menu bar, select Tools > Replace device (Windows and Linux) or File > Replace device (OS X) to open the replace device wizard.
+From the menu bar, select Tools > Replace device (Windows and Linux) or File > Replace device (Mac) to open the replace device wizard.

 If a device is already backing up, then replacing it with a previous device:

 - Deletes the backup archive.
 Step 3 of the replace device wizard transfers settings from the previous device to your current device.
 This includes replacing the current backup archives with those from the replaced device.

 - Overwrites any changes to device preferences and backup settings.
 The current settings and preferences are overwritten with those from the previous device.